Anonymous12358/NEA/resources/datapack/datapacks.md

 its restrictions match.
 In other words, the sub-restrictions are `and`ed within each sub-array, and then the sub-arrays are `or`ed to yield the final result.

+A disjunction restriction with only one sublist in `conjunctions` can be used to group related rules under a single name for convenience.

 ## Boards

 The `dimensions` property defines the dimensions of the board.
 Any natural number of dimensions can be specified,